Install using Ansible

 /var/lib/docker.
 You need at

-least 8 GB to download all Docker containers.
+least 8 GB to download all container images.
 We recommend placing the Docker

 folder wherever you also want to store your documents that are uploaded via